raymondtay/LearningHaskell/src/HaskellBook/Ch07/README.md

 and easier to read as it helps the reader focus on the functions rather than the data that is being shuffled around.

+Pointfree is programming tacitly, or without mentioning arguments by name.
+This tends to look like plumby code where you are routing data around implicitly or leaving off unnecessary arguments thanks to currying.
+The "point" referred to in the term pointfree is an argument.

+Bottom is a non-value used to denote that the program cannot returna value or result.
+The msot elemental manifestaition o fthis is aprogram that lops infinitely.
+Other forms can involve things like writign a function that doesn't handled all of its inputs and fails on a pattern match.
+Bottoms can be useful as a canary for signalling when code paths are being evaluated.